-Fifteen new buses were purchased through the Kentucky Intermodal School Transportation System bond program.
-The order included one 30 passenger special needs, seven 72 passenger and seven 84 passenger units to replace busses that were over ten years old.
-Approved by the Board in November, 2018, the new buses were delivered in June, 2019 and all are reflected in the Capital Assets Schedule as of June 30, 2019.
+Ten new buses were purchased through the Kentucky Intermodal School Transportation System bond program.
+The order included ten 84 passenger buses to replace buses that were over ten years old.
+Approved by the Board in November 2019, the new buses were delivered in June, 2020 and all are reflected in the Capital Assets Schedule as of June 30, 2020.